I am one of the organisers of Teaching the Codex, an interdisciplinary project on pedagogical approaches to palaeography and codicology:

 Teaching the Codex Colloquia

 Teaching the Codex was launched with a colloquium at Merton College Oxford on 6th February 2016 as a special event in the calendar of Merton’s History of the Book Group.
 This event brought together academics from a range of disciplines who are experienced in teaching palaeography and codicology, which enabled a series of discussions on diverse pedagogical approaches.
 Our second colloquium, with panels on art history, music in manuscripts, outreach, and different approaches to manuscript pedagogy in continental and anglophone contexts, took place on 6th May 2017.
+We are currently in the early stages of organising a third colloquium, to take place in 2019.

 We hope that the discussions stimulated by this project will lead to the sharing of resources between disciplines.
 The Teaching the Codex website facilitates discussions and resource-sharing in a digital forum via monthly guest blog posts and occasional Teachable Features.
 Follow us here and on Twitter (official hashtag: #teachingcodex) to keep up with further announcements.